brycewray/hugo-site/content/posts/2019/05/boxed-in.md

 - To quote none other than Linus of "Peanuts" fame: "[I'm never quite so stupid as when I'm being smart!](https://www.pinterest.com/pin/4574037096083898)" I thought I knew.
 And maybe I knew some of it.
 But I didn't know enough.
 I was blaming one particular app for something that is an irregularly appearing characteristic of its app type, a type which I already knew and accepted because it makes the all-inclusive Ulysses Library possible.
 - It's still a good idea to "[trust, but verify](https://en.wikipedia.org/wiki/Trust,_but_verify)."
 So I will continue the practice I started even before all this hubbub began, which is a periodic copy of Ulysses content over to iA Writer and, to be triply sure, Scrivener[^ScrivStill] as well.

-[^ScrivStill]: Yes, I still open Scrivener.
-I gave serious thought to switching to it during these two weeks of post-decision angst, and gave it a shot or two, but still ran into the [same issues as before](/posts/2018/09/why-finally-settled-ulysses) (my issues, not Scrivener's).
+[^ScrivStill]: Yes, I still open Scrivener on occasion.
+I gave serious thought to switching back to it during these two weeks of post-decision angst, and even gave it a shot or two with the WIP, but still ran into the [same issues as before](/posts/2018/09/why-finally-settled-ulysses) (my issues, not Scrivener's).
 That said, I may yet find needs for its organizational super powers if/when the WIP ever nears publication time, especially since [the 3.0.3 upgrade](https://www.literatureandlatte.com/export-to-vellum) made it even more [Vellum](https://vellum.pub)-friendly.

-So, with the hope that you'll ever trust me again after this episode, I close this little *mea culpa*.
+So, with the hope that you'll ever trust me again after this episode, I close this *mea culpa*.
 I am somewhat (?) chagrined by this whole thing, but nonetheless am grateful to have that little Ulysses butterfly back in my Mac and iPad docks, although I'm keeping iA Writer in the iPhone dock since I use it more often for quickie stuff.

 And, as for said butterfly, it and I have a WIP to get back to, finally, so if you'll excuse us&nbsp;.&nbsp;.&nbsp;.